Bandwidth/ap-docs/bxml/bxml.md

 # Bandwidth XML (BXML)

-Bandwidth XML allows you to create a voice or messaging application as easily as you create a Web application.
-Using Bandwidth XML (or BXML) your application handles incoming call and messaging events using standard action verbs that are described in XML.
+Bandwidth XML allows you to create a voice application as easily as you create a Web application.
+Using Bandwidth XML (or BXML) your application handles incoming call events using standard action verbs that are described in XML.

 Before we begin creating a new BXML application you’ll need two things initially setup: